-Program Activities: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2019 - 2021: Describe any actions that will be taken to implement full participation in PRISM.

 Current State PRISM compliance is at Step 7, and Step 8 is ready to be certified.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.